SummerSlam (2016)

-The 2016 SummerSlam was the 29th annual SummerSlam professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on August 21, 2016, at the Barclays Center in Brooklyn, New York for the second consecutive year.
+The 2016 SummerSlam was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 29th annual SummerSlam and took place on August 21, 2016, at the Barclays Center in Brooklyn, New York for the second consecutive year, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
 It was the first PPV event held after the brand extension, which was reintroduced in July, went into full effect.

-Twelve matches were contested at the event, including three matches on the Kickoff pre-show.
+Twelve matches were contested at the event, including three on the Kickoff pre-show.
 In the main event, which was an interbrand match, Raw's Brock Lesnar defeated SmackDown's Randy Orton by technical knockout.
 In another marquee match, "The Demon King" Finn Bálor defeated Seth Rollins to become the inaugural WWE Universal Champion, which was introduced to be Raw's world championship.
-Other prominent matches included Dean Ambrose defeating Dolph Ziggler to retain SmackDown's WWE World Championship, and AJ Styles defeated John Cena in a singles match.
+In other prominent matches, Dean Ambrose defeating Dolph Ziggler to retain SmackDown's WWE World Championship, and AJ Styles defeated John Cena in a singles match.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV) and WWE Network event, produced every summer by WWE since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+SummerSlam is an annual professional wrestling event produced every August by WWE since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four".
 It has since become considered WWE's second biggest event of the year behind WrestleMania.
-The 2016 event was the 29th event in the SummerSlam chronology and was scheduled to be held on August 21, 2016, at the Barclays Center in Brooklyn, New York for the second consecutive year.
-It featured wrestlers from the Raw and SmackDown brands, being the first pay-per-view to occur after the brand split went into full effect following its reintroduction the previous month.
+Announced on September 28, 2015, the 2016 event was the 29th SummerSlam and was scheduled to be held on August 21, 2016, at the Barclays Center in Brooklyn, New York for the second consecutive year.
+In addition to airing on traditional PPV, the event was livestreamed on the WWE Network.
+Tickets went on sale on April 2 through Ticketmaster.
+It featured wrestlers from the Raw and SmackDown brand divisions, being the first pay-per-view to occur after the brand split went into full effect following its reintroduction the previous month.
 It was also the first pay-per-view to feature the WWE Universal Championship, following its establishment for Raw the previous month after the WWE World Heavyweight Championship became exclusive to SmackDown and renamed to WWE World Championship.

-Ahead of the event, the WWE and KFC, which is that year's event sponsor, held a promotional tie-in for its "Chicken Little" chicken sandwich.
-It featured a match between The Miz, dressed as "Puppers Cluckers" in a yellow chicken suit and Dolph Ziggler, as Colonel Sanders which took place after the conclusion of the August 15, 2016 episode of SmackDown Live where Ziggler emerged victorious.
+Ahead of the event, WWE and KFC, which was that year's event sponsor, held a promotional tie-in for its "Chicken Little" chicken sandwich.
+It featured a match between The Miz, dressed as "Puppers Cluckers" in a yellow chicken suit and Dolph Ziggler, as Colonel Sanders which took place after the conclusion of the August 16 episode of SmackDown Live where Ziggler emerged victorious.